 The great thing about the Leica CL, when new, was that it shed the trappings of the brand whose name it wore.
 It wasn’t trying to be a Leica M. It was its own thing, its own design.
 It was a radical departure from the M mount cameras that came before it, and a short-lived harbinger of what would later succeed.
 In 1973, the Leica CL was a great camera by its own definition.

-In 2018, the definition may have changed.
 These days the youngest Leica CL is more than forty years old.
-The importance of durability and longevity in any conversation around classic cameras has naturally taken on more weight than at any other point in these machines’ lives, and discussing a Leica CL is now all but impossible without direct comparison to its cousins, the Leica M series.
+The importance of durability and longevity in any conversation around classic cameras has naturally taken on more weight than at any other point in these machines’ lives, and discussing a Leica CL is now all but impossible without direct comparison to its cousins, the ever-durable Leica M series.

 Time withers.
 The war of attrition that each of us will inevitably lose has compromised the greatness of the Leica CL.
 Aging electronics and critical components made of less-robust-than-brass plastics have made ownership of this camera something akin to falling in love; beautiful and worthwhile, but ultimately doomed.

 Woah, that got dark.
 What am I even talking about?
-Apologies.
-It’s cold here, and I do believe I’m fighting a bout of seasonal affective disorder.
-Forgive my bleakness.
-Let’s get back on track.
+Sorry, it’s cold here, and I do believe I’m fighting a bout of seasonal affective disorder.
+Forgive my bleakness and let’s get back on track.

 What’s a Leica CL?